 I rub my eyes to rid them of sleep, to clear my view.

-Trees, some like statues, stiff, dark and bare.
+Trees, some standing statue-like, stiff, dark and bare,

-Others, reluctant to let go their fiery tresses
+others reluctant to let go their golden tresses,

-Like a child scribbling upon a new page.
+like a child’s scribbling upon a pristine page.

 Behind I see my own tracks criss-crossing others,

-To be taken down to their resting place,
+to be dragged down to their resting place,

-Nourishing the earth until natures cycle can begin again.
+nourishing the earth, until natures cycle begins again.